Pirates (1986 film)

-Pirates is a 1986 adventure comedy film written by Gérard Brach, John Brownjohn, and Roman Polanski and directed by Polanski.
+Pirates is a 1986 adventure comedy film written by Gérard Brach, John Brownjohn and Roman Polanski, and directed by Polanski.
 It was inspired by Polanski's love of classic pirate films, as well as Disneyland's Pirates of the Caribbean attraction.
-Polanski began planning the film in 1976 as a follow up to the iconic Chinatown, but production was delayed several times due to lack of funding and Polanski's fleeing the United States to avoid sentencing for his confessed rape of a minor.
+Polanski began planning the film in 1976 as a follow-up to Chinatown, but production was delayed several times due to lack of funding and Polanski's fleeing the United States to avoid sentencing for his confessed rape of a minor.

-It was screened out of competition at the 1986 Cannes Film Festival, and was a box-office bomb, though the costume design was nominated for an Academy Award.
+It was screened out of competition at the 1986 Cannes Film Festival, and was a box-office bomb, although the costume design was nominated for an Academy Award.

 Plot

-In 1659, an infamous English pirate Captain Red, and his cabin boy Jean-Baptiste, nicknamed "Frog", are lost on a raft without supplies in the ocean.
+In 1659, an infamous English pirate Captain Red and his cabin boy Jean-Baptiste, nicknamed "Frog", are lost on a raft in the ocean without food and supplies.
 They are picked up by the galleon Neptune and thrown into the brig, where they meet the ship's cook Boomako.
 Boomako has been imprisoned after being caught attempting to steal a golden Aztec throne that is being secretly transported in the hold.
 Captain Red becomes obsessed with capturing the throne for himself.
 Meanwhile, Frog falls in love with Maria Dolores, the niece of Maracaibo's governor, who is travelling on the Neptune as a passenger.

-Captain Linares dies and the command of the ship is taken over by his ruthless and ambitious first mate, lieutenant Don Alfonso de la Torre who is also in love with Maria Dolores, though she does not reciprocate his feelings.
+Captain Linares dies and the command of the ship is taken by his ruthless and ambitious first mate, lieutenant Don Alfonso de la Torre, who is also in love with Maria Dolores, although she does not reciprocate his feelings.
 Red and Frog, put to work along with Neptune's crew, make an attempt at instigating a mutiny.
-In response, Don Alfonso has them sentenced to death along with a few other mutineers.
+In response, Don Alfonso sentences them to death with a few other mutineers.
 Captain Red launches an open rebellion, which proves successful.

 Putting himself in command of the Neptune, Captain Red directs the ship to a pirate cove, led by his old associate Dutch.
 Meeting his former crewmates, Captain Red throws a party and imprisons Don Alfonso and his officers.
 However, one of Dutch's hostages releases them while the pirates are partying.
 Don Alfonso and his men return to the Neptune and retake the ship, sailing away with the golden throne in the morning.
-Using the money he has gained from Dutch, Captain Red purchases an old brig and pursues the Neptune to Maracaibo.
+Using the money that he has gained from Dutch, Captain Red purchases an old brig and pursues the Neptune to Maracaibo.